 High-Quality Protein Source – this product gives you 24 grams of protein per serving.
 Moreover, it helps your muscles recover hours after taking it or working out.
 This means your muscles will still grow and rebuild while you are sleeping.
 It also contains a significant amount of your daily BCAAs, which is never a bad thing.

 Summary: This product is best for any serious athlete who has no time to waste.
-Because of its slow-release composition, this casein protein powder works HOURS after you take it.
+Because of its slow-release composition, this product works HOURS after you take it.
 So if you want something that will help you continue to grow and buff up and help your muscles recover after an intense day of practice and working out, this protein powder is just the right option for you.
 However, it does not mix very well so it is best blended.

 5. GNC PRO PERFORMANCE – Best Organic